worepix/doc-chester/source/firmware/how-to-temperature-sensor.rst

 **With Scheduler, repeatedly**

-Thanks to the :doc:`Scheduler <../scheduler>` you can define, when the periodic measurement should happen.
+Thanks to the :doc:`Scheduler <timing-and-scheduler>` you can define, when the periodic measurement should happen.
 For this, we have the ``bc_tmp112_set_update_interval(bc_tmp112_t *self, bc_tick_t interval)`` function.

 - ``*self`` is an address to an TMP112 instance